nicklockwood/FXForms/README.md

 * If your cell is used only for a few specific fields, you can use the `FXFormFieldCell` property to use it for a particular form field
 * If your cell is designed to handle a particular field type (or types), you can tell the formController to use your custom cell class for a particular type using the `-registerCellClass:forFieldType:` method of FXFormController.
+* If your cell is designed to handle a particular field value class (or subclass), you can tell the formController to use your custom cell class for a particular value class using the `-registerCellClass:forFieldClass:` method of FXFormController.
 * If you want to completely replace all cells with your own classes, use the `-registerDefaultFieldCellClass:` method of `FXFormController`.
 This replaces all default cell associations for all field types with your new cell class.
 You can then use `-registerCellClass:forFieldType:` to add additional cell classes for specific types.